• Log in

 Image source: Sundays

 Does intermediate personalization look too demanding?
-Sender offers an intuitive drag-and-drop email builder that empowers you to seamlessly personalize your content directly within the email.
+Sender offers an intuitive drag-and-drop email builder that seamlessly lets you personalize your content directly within the email.
 It’s as simple as including a personalization tag.
-Once the email is opened, each subscriber will automatically see personalized information, such as their first name, replacing the tag.
+Once the email is opened, subscribers will automatically see personalized information, such as their first name, replacing the tag.

 Personalized_email_content_tags